Patient Case: Reducing The Risk for Adverse Events in a T2DM Patient with HFrEF, CKD, and Existing ASCVD

 Annenberg Center for Health Sciences at Eisenhower requires instructors, planners, managers, and other individuals who are in a position to control the content of this activity to disclose any real or apparent conflict of interest (COI) they may have as related to the content of this activity.
 All identified COI are thoroughly vetted and resolved according to Annenberg Center for Health Sciences at Eisenhower policy.
-Annenberg Center for Health Sciences at Eisenhower is committed to providing its learners with high quality activities and related materials that promote improvements or quality in healthcare and not a specific proprietary business interest of a commercial interest.
+Annenberg Center for Health Sciences at Eisenhower is committed to providing its learners with high quality activities and related materials that promote improvements or quality in healthcare and not a specific proprietary business interest of an ACCME-defined ineligible company.

 DISCLOSURE OF UNLABELED USE

 This educational activity may contain discussion of published and/or investigational uses of agents that are not indicated by the FDA.
 The planners of this activity do not recommend the use of any agent outside of the labeled indications.
 The opinions expressed in the educational activity are those of the faculty and do not necessarily represent the views of the planners.
 Please refer to the official prescribing information for each product for discussion of approved indications, contraindications, and warnings.

 Participants have an implied responsibility to use the newly acquired information to enhance patient outcomes and their own professional development.
 The information presented in this activity is not meant to serve as a guideline for patient management.
 Any procedures, medications, or other courses of diagnosis or treatment discussed or suggested in this activity should not be used by clinicians without evaluation of their patient's conditions and possible contraindications and/or dangers in use, review of any applicable manufacturer's product information, and comparison with recommendations of other authorities.

 METHOD OF PARTICIPATION & REQUEST FOR CREDIT